individual-ice-cream-cake-featured image

 ice-cream-filled-to-top

-Lastly, sprinkle the tops with the ground-up brownies and freeze at a minimum of overnight.
+Lastly, sprinkle the tops with the ground-up brownie cookie crumbles and freeze the mini ice cream cakes overnight.

 sprinkling with brownie crumble on the top of the ice cream